iRobotEducation/create3_docs/docs/api/ros2.md

   wheel_base
   wheels_encoder_resolution
   wheels_radius
+/ui_mgr:
+  lightring_led_brightness
 ```

 Morphology parameters such as `wheel_base` and `wheels_encoder_resolution` are read-only parameters that can be used in order to implement your estimation or motion control algorithms.

 The `safety_override` parameter allows user to enable/disable safety features.
 For more details, please have a look at the [safety documentation](safety.md).

+The `lightring_led_brightness` parameter allows user to increase/decrease the brightness of the lightring.

 For more details on how to use and configure reflexes, please have a look at the [reflexes documentation](reflexes.md).